-- Download monthly NPMRDS data as supplied by FHWA to support the development of performance measures described in the final published NPRM, keep server current, and assist in implementing improved data locations.
-Check changes in network bi-annually. - In coordination with Data Management Branch, develop and maintain a GIS correlation between the data negotiated by FHWA and KYTC's Highway Performance Management System (HPMS). - Assist in efforts to make travel time/speed data readily available to personnel of KYTC and partners, as appropriate. - Participate in the Texas Transportation Institute's (TTI) pooled-funded Support for Urban Mobility Analyses (SUMA) Several elements of research affect measuring mobility, work with travel time data, and compliance with FastAct Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.
+- Participate in Pooled Fund Study Number: TPF-5(326)), keep server current, and assist in implementing improved data locations.
+Check changes in network bi-annually. - Migrate data from local servers to the Google cloud platform. - Participate in the Texas Transportation Institute's (TTI) pooled-funded Support for Urban Mobility Analyses (SUMA) Share synthesis paper of research affecting measuring mobility, working with travel time data, and compliance with FAST Act Performance Measures. - Participate in Performance Measure educational opportunities including monthly webinars, as available.

-- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Simplify and legally share travel time data with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - From KTC: - o Updated non-NPMRDS Speed Data for 2018 and 2019 - Updated non-NPMRDS Speed Data locations on Kentucky's HIS Congestion Measure calculations for SHIFT
+- Annual percent of the person-miles traveled on the Interstate System providing for Reliable Travel. - Annual percent of the person-miles traveled on the non-Interstate NHS providing for Reliable Travel. - Annual Truck Travel-time Reliability factor for the Interstate System. - Annual percent of the Interstate System in urbanized areas with a population over 1 million, where person hours of excess delay occur. - Investigate what level the travel time data can be shared with KYTC staff, partners, and public. - Reports and targets as specified in the final PM3 rulemaking. - Submit PM3 results for inclusion with annual HPMS reports. - From KTC: - Complete Criticality Study of the statewide road way to potential closures using non-NPMRDS Speed Data from 2018 to 2019 - Linear Reference non-NPMRDS Speed Data locations and utilize in Kentucky's HIS Congestion Measure calculations for SHIFT

-DEDGONNEL 450.000

-PERSONNEL \$50,000
+PERSONNEL \$75,000

 OUTSOURCED

-PERSONNEL \$165,000
+PERSONNEL \$150,000

-OTHER \$25,000
+OTHER \$55,000

-TOTAL \$240,000
+TOTAL \$280,000